rafidoth/ument-app/README.md

 ## Review and Rating System

+- At the end of every 1:1 session can provide Text Review (Not mandatory)
+- Giving a rating point ( mandatory)
+- Group Session Review (Text)
+- Group Session Average Review Points
+- Based on Review Points Mentor Gets a Level

 ## UCOIN (In app Currency system)

+- Every price should be in UCOIN Currency
+- UCOIN Recharge
+- UCOIN Current Balance
+- Every transaction happens using UCOIN

+## NEWSFEED

 ## Blogs

+- Student can CRUD Blog post in their profile
+- Blogs Can be Filtered By different tags and authors
+- Reaction System for blogs

+## Project Showcase

+- Student can post their codes, projects
+- Other students see them in their feed
+- Reaction System for showcase posts

 ## Leaderboard

+- Student Leaderboard
+- Leaderboard developed based on Reactions earned in blogs and projectshowcases

 ## Find Team

+- Find Team for Course projects
+- FInd team for hackathons
+- find team for olympiad
+- find team for FYDP
+- find Reasearch collaborators

 ## Job Postings

+- CRUD JOB posting by student

 ## Resume Review (AI + Mentor)

+- Resume Review Post (Student can Post)
+- Mentor can provide Review
+- AI reviews the Resume as soon as its created / updated

 ## Roadmap

+- AI Generated Roadmap for students
+- Task Completion Status
+- Time based plan generation